Siege of Najaf (1918): Historiography

 Traditional Iraqi historiography sees the 1918 uprising in Najaf as a "test-run" of the later Iraqi revolt against the British.
 This is part of a nationalist narrative of early-modern Iraqi history that seeks to place major events under an all-encompassing drive towards Iraqi independence.
-However, this view is contested by Fanar Haddad, who states that the "Najafi rebellion was a localized affair that fed off the anti British sentiments of the jihad movement.
+However, this view is contested by Haddad (2012), who states that the "Najafi rebellion was a localized affair that fed off the anti British sentiments of the jihad movement.
 In other words, what ideological motivation that accompanied the rebellion still revolved around the Muslim– infidel dichotomy." and that they fought as "Arab Muslims or Najafi Muslims but not yet as primarily Iraqi Muslims".
 To support his view, he notes that the initial Najafi demands to the British did not contain any mention of Iraq.
 However, he does not believe that the rebellion was completely unrelated to the formation of Iraqi nationalism, saying that the rebellion "strengthened anti-British sentiment and added to a sense of collective grievance against the British".

+Harba (2020) provides a more in-depth examination of the evolving British and Iraqi historiographies on the Najafi uprising.